-These days there are more electric cars available than ever before.
+Today, there are more electric cars available than ever before.
 It’s hard to find a big-brand car manufacturer that doesn’t have a model or is working on one.
 Most will have heard of Elon Musk’s Tesla range of cars, but for many, these are out of their price range.

 In the past year, we have seen prices rise on many electric models as inflation has risen.
 Plus, in the UK, we have recently seen the end of the plug-in car grant.
-Despite this, electric cars still offer good value and are far cheaper to run than any combustion-engined equivalent.
+Despite this, electric cars still offer good value and are far cheaper to run than their combustion-engined equivalent.

 As a result, we have been lenient with our £30,000 limit.
 To avoid missing some great value electric cars we have several that are just over this amount but have kept the limit to £31,000.
-Here we bring you ElectricDrives best electric cars in this price range
+Here we bring you ElectricDrives best electric cars in this price range.

 CITROEN AMI from £7,695